swarupbehera/mAQA/README.md

 - Extract the zip file and place the audio files in `dataset/audio_files/` directory.

 ### Multi-lingual mClothoAQA QA Files
-- Copy the csv files for 8 languages from `mClothoAQA' directory to `metadata/` directory.
+- Copy the csv files for 8 languages from `mClothoAQA` directory to `metadata/` directory.

 ##  Feature Extraction
 - Utilize the openL3 open source Python library for calculating deep audio embeddings.
 Install openL3 via `pip install openl3`.